saoun/Rights-Forward/README.md

 Rails 4

 ## How it works
-Users can sign up and create a profile
+Users can sign up and create a profile<br>
-Users can add skills and expertise
+Users can add skills and expertise <br>
 Users or visitors can search and view the profile of other users